 Not everyone agrees with the proposal to "ban" TikTok.
 Photo: ABC News

-TikTok, on the other hand, has been running a campaign to get users to call their congressmen’s offices to put pressure on them by displaying a message inside the app that Congress could “shut down” the company in the US.
+TikTok, on the other hand, has been running a campaign to get users to call their congressmen’s offices to pressure them by displaying a message inside the app that Congress could “shut down” the company in the US.
 However, this move could backfire as it could be seen as a social network that has a big influence on user behavior.

 For TikTok creators, the bill passed by the House of Representatives is more about politics than protecting Americans.
 While businesses could move to other platforms, a full ban on TikTok could have a devastating impact on other independent, emerging brands here.